openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The Credential format identifier is `ldp_vc`.

-When the `format` value is `ldp_vc`, `credential_definition` object in Credential Offer, Authorization Details, and Credential Request, and Credential Issuer metadata MAY be processed using JSON-LD rules.
-The rest of the Credential Offer, Authorization Details, Credential Request and Credential Issuer metadata MUST NOT be processed using JSON-LD rules.
-When JSON-LD processing is used, implementations MUST define an `@context` value to be used to communicate the requirements.
+When the `format` value is `ldp_vc`, entire Credential Offer, Authorization Details, Credential Request and Credential Issuer metadata, including `credential_definition` object, MUST NOT be processed using JSON-LD rules.

+`@context` value in the `credential_definition` object SHOULD be used by the Wallet to check whether it supports a certain VC or not.
+Full JSON-LD processing MUST apply only to the Credential issued by the Credential Issuer.

 Note: Data Integrity used to be called Linked Data Proofs, hence "ldp" in the Credential format identifier.